Challenge

 Established multi-speciality healthcare network

-320 clinical and administrative staff, including 85 consulting physicians
+Large clinical and administrative team with consulting physicians

 Urban and Tier-2 city clinics with virtual reach across 25+ service areas